 Performing euthanasia without a vet by cutting the tiger’s throat

-Owner bilked a volunteer out of $40,000 after volunteer was bitten by a tiger (owner was convicted of fraud).
+Owner bilked a volunteer out of $40,000 after a volunteer was bitten by a tiger (owner was convicted of fraud).

 Exhibits: USDA inspections 2007-2011, USDA lawsuit 2012, news article 2006 about dishonest dealing, OSHA report, 990s 2007-2010, Joe’s missing health certificate 1714878 for import 12/11 of *4 tigers, 3 leopards, 2 ligers, 1 serval and a paca, news article bilking volunteer for 40,000 after injury by tiger